alisaifee/coredis/docs/source/compatibility.rst

 HINCRBYFLOAT
 ************

-Increment the float value of a hash field by the given amount
+Increments the floating point value of a field by a number.
+Uses 0 as initial value if the field doesn't exist.

 - Documentation: `HINCRBYFLOAT <https://redis.io/commands/hincrbyfloat>`_
 - Implementation: :meth:`~coredis.Redis.hincrbyfloat`